 One problem with buying at auction is that it may be difficult or impossible to make any of the usual searches or enquiries about a property before the auction.
 Auction sales frequently include repossessed homes and those being sold by the executors of someone who has died, where the seller will have no knowledge of the property.

 Although sellers may sometimes have paid for local searches to be done, this is not always the case.
-Buyers will rarely want to pay out the search fees when there is no guarantee that they will buy the property, so buyers may have to take a chance.
-However a Solicitor will be able to give advice about the best course of action, and the cost of search indemnity insurance which may be an alternative.
+Buyers will rarely want to pay out the search fees when there is no guarantee they will buy the property, so buyers may have to take a chance.
+However, a conveyancing solicitor will be able to give advice about the best course of action and the cost of search indemnity insurance that may be an alternative.

-Once a final bid has been accepted the bidder will be asked to give their details to the auctioneer, and pay the deposit as specified in the auction conditions.
+Once a final bid has been accepted, the bidder will be asked to give their details to the auctioneer and pay the deposit as specified in the auction conditions.
 Buyers are usually requested to sign a copy of the auction catalogue incorporating a memorandum of the agreed price.
-The auctioneer will sign another copy on behalf of the seller, which may either be handed to the buyer or sent to his Conveyancing Solicitor if one has already been instructed.
+The auctioneer will sign another copy on behalf of the seller, which may either be handed to the buyer or sent to his or her conveyancing solicitor if one has already been instructed.

 The conditions of sale will specify a date on which the purchase must be finally completed.
 This is when the balance of the purchase money must be handed over, and the buyer can take occupation.

-Many bidders make the mistake of assuming that they can arrange a mortgage between the auction sale and the completion date.
+Many bidders make the mistake of assuming they can arrange a mortgage between the auction sale and the completion date.
 Lenders will only make a definite offer in respect of a particular property, so any agreement in principle will be subject to a formal application being made.
-Normally this can only be done after the auction, when the buyer knows that his bid has been successful.
+Normally this can only be done after the auction, when the buyer knows their bid has been successful.

 A buyer will not be entitled to take occupation of the property until completion.
 Sometimes a seller may be happy to complete earlier than the contract date if the buyer is ready to proceed.
-If the buyer has instructed a Conveyancing Solicitor before the auction, it is likely that all the necessary legal work can be completed shortly after the sale.
+If the buyer has instructed a conveyancing solicitor before the auction, it is likely all the necessary legal work can be completed shortly after the sale.
 Therefore a buyer who has the cash available may be able to get an earlier completion date.

-If a buyer does not instruct a Solicitor until after the auction, the seller’s lawyers will not be able to send out title details until they know who will be acting.
-This can lead to delays in completion of the necessary legal work which has to be carried out before completion.
-On the other hand a Solicitor who has already carried out a pre-auction Conveyancing report will be able to proceed quickly, ensuring that there will not be any delay in completion.
+If a buyer does not instruct a solicitor until after the auction, the seller’s lawyers will not be able to send out title details until they know who will be acting.
+This can lead to delays in completion of the necessary legal work that has to be carried out before completion.
+On the other hand, a solicitor who has already carried out a pre-auction conveyancing report will be able to proceed quickly, ensuring there will not be any delay in completion.

-Finally be aware that there are no guarantees when buying a house at auction.
-If you buy at auction and then find something wrong with the property, you probably won’t have any come-back against the seller or the auctioneers.
-Consumer legislation which gives buyers various remedies in respect of faulty goods does not apply to property purchases – you cannot take it back and ask for a refund!
+Finally be aware there are no guarantees when buying a house at auction.
+If you buy at auction and then find something wrong with the property, you probably won’t have any comeback against the seller or the auctioneers.
+Consumer legislation that gives buyers various remedies in respect of faulty goods does not apply to property purchases – you cannot take it back and ask for a refund!

 You might have a remedy if there has been some misdescription in the auction catalogue, but that is a complicated area of law.
 You could be faced with the prospect of possible expensive litigation, which is best avoided.

-Don’t let any of this put you of buying at auction.
-It can be a very good way of getting a bargain, but do make sure that you get professional advice first or otherwise your bargain may turn into an expensive mistake.
+Don’t let any of this put you off buying at auction.
+It can be a very good way of getting a bargain, but do make sure you get professional advice first.
+Otherwise your bargain may turn into an expensive mistake.

-If you're confused about this, why not get in touch with Homeward Legal on 0800 038 6699, or get an instant conveyancing quote here.
+If you’re confused about conveyancing for an auction property, get in touch with Homeward Legal on 0800 038 6699 or get an instant conveyancing quote here.

-Check out these handy Property Auction FAQs, as your question may already have been answered!
-Alternatively you can contact us on 0800 038 6699.
+Check out these handy Property Auction FAQs, where your question may already have been answered.
+Alternatively contact us on 0800 038 6699.